78%: The Number That Defines This Program’s Market Position

 Institutional profile: Private university; Boston, MA; historically professional graduate education focus

-Website: simmons.edu/graduate/program/ms-behavior-analysis
+Website: simmons.edu/academics/programs/behavior-analysis-online

 SOURCES & REFERENCES

-4. – Behavior Analyst Certification Board.
+4. Behavior Analyst Certification Board.
 BCBA/BCaBA Task List, Fifth Edition.
 2017. bacb.com

-5. – Association for Behavior Analysis International.
+5. Association for Behavior Analysis International.
 ABAI Accreditation and Verification Program. abainternational.org/accreditation

-6. – New England Commission of Higher Education (NECHE).
+6. New England Commission of Higher Education (NECHE).
 Simmons University institutional accreditation. neche.org